Coupled reaction-diffusion equations on adjacent domains: The case of mortality for

-We conclude by studying problem \eqref{2eq:4.0}; thus, as in Section \ref{section3} we use the notation $x:=x_1$ and $y:=(x_2,\ldots,x_N)$.
+We conclude by studying problem \eqref{2eq:4.0}; thus, as in Section~\ref{section3}, we use the notation $x:=x_1$ and $y:=(x_2,\ldots,x_N)$.
 As we did in the previous sections, we start by analyzing the long-time behavior.
-The first result provides the counterpart of the upper bound given in Propositions \ref{0pr:1.1} and \ref{1pr:2.1}, and its proof follows exactly along the same lines. \begin{proposition} Assume \eqref{eq:gKPP}, and let $(u,v)$ be the solution of \eqref{2eq:4.0} starting with a non-negative, bounded initial datum $(u_0,v_0)$.
-Then, there exists a non-negative, bounded steady state $(U_2,V_2)$ which is $x$-independent, invariant by rotations about the axis $\{y=0\}$, and such that
+The first result provides the counterpart of the upper bound given in Propositions~\ref{0pr:1.1} and~\ref{1pr:2.1}, and its proof follows exactly along the same lines. \begin{proposition} Assume \eqref{eq:gKPP}, and let $(u,v)$ be the solution of \eqref{2eq:4.0} starting with an initial datum $(u_0,v_0)\not\equiv(0,0)$.
+Then, there exists a non-negative, bounded steady state $(U_2,V_2)$ which is $x$-independent, $y$-radial, and such that